Topological-numerical analysis of a two-dimensional discrete neuron model: Final remarks

 We would like to emphasize the fact that the mathematical framework and the software introduced in this paper are not limited to dimension two.
 However, we showed an application of this method to a two-dimensional system with two varying parameters for the sake of the ease of visualization of the results.
 An important objective for further work might thus be to understand the results of the computations without the need for visualizing all the details.
 The idea of Conley-Morse graphs meets this goal as far as understanding the global dynamics in the phase space is considered.
 However, getting hold of the interplay between changes in the various parameters of the system and the corresponding changes in the dynamics might be a more demanding task.

 By applying this method to the analysis of the Chialvo model, we obtained a comprehensive overview of its global dynamics across a wide range of parameters.
 We also used a heuristically justified method based on the computation of recurrence to distinguish between the occurrence of periodic and chaotic dynamics.
+Note that the method introduced in \cite{Arai} does not in principle apply well to fast-slow systems, because it generally captures the ``fast'' dynamics only due to its nature.
+However, by adding Finite Resolution Recurrence analysis combined with machine learning, we were able to somewhat distinguish between different kinds of ``slow'' dynamics.
+We believe that it is worth to conduct further research in this direction.

 The challenge for the future research would be to provide a complete mosaic of bifurcation patterns.
-As it was illustrated in Figure \ref{fig:traj4}, this would be a demanding task, and thus we may repeat after Chialvo \cite{Chialvo} that more ``work is still needed to fully understand the bifurcation structure of Equation \eqref{main}.''
+As it was illustrated in Figure \ref{fig:traj4}, this would be a demanding task, and thus we may repeat after Chialvo \cite{Chialvo} that more ``work is still needed to fully understand the bifurcation structure of Equation~\eqref{main}.''